 Anywhere between 190F and 200F is in the zone but 195F is the magic number.
 Below 190F and they will be tough and chewy.
 Much above 200F and they will start to dry out.
-195F gets you BBQ back ribs that are tender but firm with that little bit of pull when they come off the bone.
+195F gets you perfect BBQ back ribs.
+Tender but firm with that little bit of pull when they come off the bone.
 Championship ribs.

 There’s art to BBQ.
 But there’s science too.
 Tending your fire.
 Timing.
 Just the right amount of smoke.
 That’s art.
 Cooking to a specific internal temperature.
 That’s science.
 BBQ takes meat way past the normally recommended internal temps and yet it can be moist and tender.
 That’s magic.

 Pork guidelines are around 140F these days.
 Take it up to 175F and your pork turns to dust.
 Take it up to 195F though, and something wonderful happens.

 The tough connective tissue and collagen melts and suddenly the meat turns moist and tender.
 Works with most tough cuts.
 It’s the same phenomenon you see when you make stew.
 Melting that stuff is what makes perfect BBQ back ribs work.